High School Intern Programs

 One of the key objectives of ISB involves transferring knowledge gained through research to the community for the benefit of society.
 A second objective is to inspire, prepare and diversify the next generation of researchers.
 The Systems Education Experiences (SEE) program that operates within the Baliga Lab and across ISB meets and surpasses these objectives through a variety of internship and ambassador programs.

-This year we are offering 3 opportunities for high school students.
+This year we are offering 2 opportunities for high school students.
 These opportunities will be a mix of in-person and virtual experiences.
-They begin as soon as this spring and extend potentially throughout the 2023-2024 academic year.
-The application for all of these opportunities is the same.
+They begin as soon as this spring and extend potentially throughout the 2024-2025 academic year.
+The application for all of these opportunities was the same.
 This means your one, complete application will allow our hiring committee to consider you for all of the opportunities that you are eligible for and interested in.
-Details on the programs are below.
-Please read all information available before contacting our staff with questions – the Frequently Asked Questions (FAQ) page should be especially helpful, as well as our Tips & Tricks for Professional Communications.
-We receive over 300 applications, so we hope you put forth your best work throughout the application process in order to improve your chances of being selected to participate.

 OPEN ENROLLMENT: